Using Tech to Improve Church Security

 Metal Detectors

-Entry Control Technologies
+Entry Control Devices

-There are four principal ways that places of public accommodation can permit or deny access.
 The first and most common approach is manpower intensive, and the remaining three employ technology devices.
 These four approaches are:

-• A security guard controls entry; ID cards o r other means of identification may be checked.
+• A security guard controls entry; ID cards or other means of identification may be checked.

 • Electronic devices, such as a card reader, check special ID cards or badges issued to persons whose access is permitted.
 Viable card technologies for schools include bar codes or magnetic strips for card-swipe readers (such as those used for most credit cards) or passive or active radio frequency (RF) cards for proximity readers, which can validate a card several inches to several feet away (depending on the cost of the system).